-My name is Fiona Johnston and I am a past student of the Australian Institute of Applied Sciences (AIAS) in Brisbane, Australia.
+My name is Michael Harris and I am a student of the Australian Institute of Applied Sciences (AIAS) in Brisbane, Australia.
+I will finish my Advanced Diploma of Acupuncture in December (in 8 weeks) and I am a student member of AACMA.